 Planning a trip to Germany but don’t want to leave without your four-footed friend?
-Germany is a fabulously pet-friendly country and if you'd like to travel with your pet to Germany all it requires is planning ahead and knowing the rules.
-Learn these important regulations and helpful travel tips for you and your pet.
+Germany is a fabulously pet-friendly country and if you'd like to travel with your dog or cat or whoever you call a friend, all it requires is planning ahead and knowing the rules.
+Learn these important regulations and helpful travel tips to travel with your pet in Germany

 Vaccination and Papers Required fro Taking your Pet to Germany

 Germany is part of the EU Pet Travel Scheme.
-This allows pets to travel without boundaries within the EU as each pet has a passport with vaccination record.
-Passports are available from authorized veterinarians and must contain details of a valid anti-rabies vaccination.
+This allows pets to travel without boundaries within the EU (European Union) as each pet has a passport with vaccination record.
+Passports are available from authorized veterinarians and must contain details of a valid anti-rabies vaccination, usually within 10-30 days before travel.

 You need to present the following documents when entering Germany from outside the EU Pet Scheme with your pet: